OWASP/owasp-mastg/risks/MASVS-STORAGE/1-prevent-hardcoded/data-hardcoded-app-package/risk.md

 To mitigate the risks associated with hardcoded sensitive data, developers should:
 - Use secure storage solutions provided by the platform, such as Android Keystore or iOS Keychain, to store sensitive information.
 - Implement proper key management practices, including key rotation and using environment-specific keys.
-- Avoid storing sensitive data within the app package or source code, and instead retrieve it securely from server-side services.
+- Avoid storing sensitive data within the app package or source code, and instead securely retrieve it from server-side services that provide secure storage, access control, and auditing for sensitive data.
+For example, AWS Secrets Manager, Azure Key Vault, or Google Cloud Secret Manager are some popular managed secrets storage solutions.
+The app can securely retrieve the necessary secrets at runtime through secure, authenticated API calls.
+- Where possible, generate cryptographic keys dynamically on the device, rather than using predefined keys, and ensure that they don't leave the platform-provided keystore.
+This approach reduces the risk associated with key transmission and storage.
+- If data must be hardcoded, such as some API keys, be sure to configure them with the minimum required permissions to reduce the impact in case of exposure.
+Many services allow you to create keys with restricted access, which limits the operations that can be performed.
 - Regularly audit the codebase and dependencies for hardcoded sensitive data.